Brand Logo

 Miraflow's AI Music Generator is built for exactly this kind of workflow.
 You enter a description of the music you want, choose between Simple Mode for quick generation or Custom Mode for more control over lyrics, BPM, key, and structure, and generate the track directly in your browser.
 The result is a complete audio file you can download and use on TikTok without any copyright concerns.

-Step by Step: Creating TikTok Background Music with AI
+Step by Step: How to Create TikTok Background Music with AI in Under 5 Minutes

 Here is how to go from idea to finished track using AI music generation.